 Create a Transparent Selection Process

 Transparency is key to maintaining employee morale and preventing resentment.
-The selection process should be clearly defined and communicated to all employees.
-This includes outlining the steps involved in the process, the criteria that will be used to evaluate candidates, and the timeline for making a decision.
+Day to day, the selection process should be clearly defined and communicated to all employees.
+In real terms, this includes outlining the steps involved in the process, the criteria that will be used to evaluate candidates, and the timeline for making a decision.
 Companies should also provide feedback to all candidates who apply for the position, explaining why they were or were not selected.

 Invest in Employee Development